 The Honnold Library Record

 The Honnold Library Record was the publication of the Honnold Library Society, the friends of the library group, founded in 1954.
-With its content focused on the special and unique collections at the Libraries, the Honnold Library Record set a high standard for library publications in Claremont.
+With its content focused on the special and unique collections at the libraries of the colleges, the Honnold Library Record set a high standard for library publications in Claremont.
 Distinguished members of the Society, scholar-librarians, and other esteemed writers contributed pieces to the Record, published from 1958 until 1975.
 The Honnold Library Record is aptly named.
-During its publication run, it recorded the history of the Libraries of The Claremont Colleges at a particular time, the collections, services, and events, and the influence of The Libraries on the scholarly community in Claremont.
+During its publication run, it recorded the history of the libraries of The Claremont Colleges at a particular time, the collections, services, and events, and the influence of the libraries on the scholarly community in Claremont.